What you can get

 Apply on DCCC's website and meet with an enrollment counselor.

-Upon successful completion of the Nursing Aide program, the graduate should be able to:
+Upon successful completion of the Nurse Aide program, the graduate should be able to:

-- Function within the role and scope of practice of a Nursing Aide as a member of the healthcare team.
+- Function within the role and scope of practice of a Nurse Aide as a member of the healthcare team.

 - Identify psychological and social needs of clients in a variety of healthcare settings.

-- Demonstrate skills necessary to qualify as Nursing Aide I with the North Carolina Nurse Aide I Registry.
+- Demonstrate skills necessary to qualify as Nurse Aide I with the North Carolina Nurse Aide I Registry.

-- Demonstrate skills necessary to qualify as a Nursing Aide II with the North Carolina Board of Nursing.
+- Demonstrate skills necessary to qualify as a Geriatric Aide with the North Carolina Nurse Aide Registry.

-In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of a nursing aide.
-These technical standards are published in the application packet for admission to health programs and the Student Handbook .
+In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of a nurse aide.
+These technical standards are published in the application packet for admission to health programs and the Student Handbook.

 Students must be admitted to the Nurse Aide program prior to taking NAS 101.